tcrt/dstest/02_distance.md

 ![dsitances](./assets/distance01.jpg)

-Distance algorithms tend to be biased on colour.
+Distance algorithms tend to be biased on color.
 Can you propose a way to alleviate this, so the model can return similar images attending to other structural properties of the image like
 *   Geometry (is it a brick, or a set of tiles, or a swatch?)
 *   Color homogeneity, variance, contrast, saturation...
 *   Texture (veins, dots, lines, grain...)